austinmama/fortigate-1g/managing-rules.md

     **Traffic Shaping:** This allows you to configure the maximum and guaranteed (minimum) bandwidth available to the traffic.
 A maximum connections limit can also be set on a per-IP shaper.

-    DSCP settings are not effective since user generated QoS information is ignored by the IBM Cloud platform.
+    DSCP settings are not effective since user generated QoS information is ignored by the IBM© Cloud platform.

     **Logging Options:** Configures when "Allowed" traffic is recorded.
 This setting (and especially the "Capture Packets" option) utilize device resources.